brianswinkels/fhir-cow-ig/input/pagecontent/Cancelling-and-Modifying-Requests.md

-## Cancellations and Modifications to In-Flight Requests
+## Cancellations and Modifications of In-Flight Requests

 ### Placer Initiated Cancellations